HexState/HexState/README.md

 ## What Is This?

-This is a more friendly and powerful refinement of my concept engine.

 The HexState Engine is a **6-state quantum processor emulator** (`|0⟩` through `|5⟩`) that performs genuine quantum operations — Bell-state entanglement, DFT₆ transformations, Born-rule measurement, and wavefunction collapse — on registers of **100 trillion quhits each**.

 The key innovation is **Magic Pointers**: tagged references (`0x4858` = `"HX"`) to an external Hilbert space where all quantum state lives.
 Two 100T-quhit registers share a **36-element joint state** (6×6 complex amplitudes = 576 bytes) that encodes their full quantum correlation.
 This means the engine operates on an *effective* Hilbert space of **6¹⁰⁰ ≈ 10⁷⁸ states** while using only **~100 KB of RAM**.